ravisiyer/html-auto-header-ids/README.md

 Initial release of `auto-header-ids`.

+---

+## Author

-Author: This extension was developed by Ravi S. Iyer with assistance from Gemini.
+This extension was developed by Ravi S. Iyer with assistance from Gemini.

 ---